The modern argument for machine consciousness can be paraphrased as follows:

 A example will be when a corporation denies legal liability for a robot or self-driving car which injures a passer-by, by saying it was the robot's fault, not theirs.

-A better logical move, in the early 21st century, would be to first acknowledge that
+A better, more logical, move in the early 21st century would be to first acknowledge that

 - The current state of our knowledge, tools and insights does not suffice to understand what consciousness is or how it works.